owlbarn/tutorial/book/introduction/README.md

 ```

-After installation, you can load Owl in *utop* with the following commands. `owl-toplevel` is Owl's toplevel library which will automatically load several dependent libraries (including `owl-zoo`, `owl-base`, and `owl` core library) to set up a complete numerical environment.
+After installation, you can load Owl in *utop* with the following commands. `owl-top` is Owl's toplevel library which will automatically load several related libraries (including `owl-zoo`, `owl-base`, and `owl` core library) to set up a complete numerical environment.

 ```ocaml
 #  #require "owl-top"
 #  open Owl
 ```

 If you do not want to type these commands every time you start *toplevel*, you can add them to `.ocamlinit` file.
-The toplevel reads `.ocamlinit` file when it starts and uses it to initialise the environment.
+The toplevel reads `.ocamlinit` file to initialise the environment during the startup.
 This file is often stored in the home directory on your computer.

 ### Using Notebook

 Jupyter Notebook is a popular way to mix presentation with interactive code execution.
-It originates in Python world but is widely supported by various languages.
+It originates from Python world and is widely supported by various languages.
 One attractive feature of notebook is that it uses client/server architecture and runs in a browser.

 If you want to know how to use a notebook and its technical details, please read [Jupyter Documentation](http://jupyter.org/documentation).
 Here let me show you how to set up a notebook to run Owl step by step.